Joanna Pearson: Early life and education

 Pearson grew up in Cleveland County, North Carolina.
-She was presented to society at the North Carolina Debutante Ball in Raleigh in 1999.
+She was presented at the North Carolina Debutante Ball in Raleigh in 1999, although she was reluctant to take part in the event.

 Pearson graduated from the University of North Carolina at Chapel Hill in 2002.
 She obtained a master of fine arts degree in poetry from the Johns Hopkins Writing Seminars and a medical degree from Johns Hopkins School of Medicine.

 Career

 Her short stories have appeared in The Alaska Quarterly Review, storySouth, Blackbird, Colorado Review, Mississippi Review, Shenandoah, and Joyland.
 In 2012, she won the Donald Justice Poetry Prize.
-Her short story Changeling was honored as a distinguished story in The Best American Short Stories in 2015.
-In May 2019, she published a collection of short stories as a book, titled Every Human Love.
-In 2021, she was awarded the Drue Heinz Literature Prize.
+Her short story "Mr. Forble" appeared in The Best American Mystery and Suspense in 2021.
+Her short story "Grand Mal" appeared in The Best American Short Stories in 2023.
+In May 2019, she published a collection of short stories, titled Every Human Love.
+In 2021, she was awarded the Drue Heinz Literature Prize for her second book of short stories, Now You Know It All.
 She was nominated for the Janet Heidinger Kafka Prize and a Virginia Literary Award.
 She was the only North Carolinian in South Arts' inaugural class of State Fellows for Literary Arts.

 Her debut novel, Bright and Tender Dark, was published by Bloomsbury Press in 2024.
-The novel is a mystery-thriller work.
+The novel is a literary mystery.

 Pearson also works as a psychiatrist.